-APRIL 2020 TO MAR APRIL 2020 TO MARCH 2024 COUNCIL TERM OIA Reference Number Summary of Decision and Reason(s) for Decision Section 150DY(2) and (3) Name of Councillor Section 150DY(3)(a) Date of Decision Section 150DY(2)(c) Not Available The Tribunal has determined, on the balance of probabilities, that the allegation that on 9 March 2019, Councillor Nigel Waistell, a Councillor for the Scenic Rim Regional Council, engaged in misconduct as defined in section 150L(1)(c)(ii) of the Local Government Act 2009 , in that his conduct contravened the Acceptable Requests Guidelines of the local government under section 170A of that Act, has been sustained.
+OIA Reference Summary of Decision and Reason(s) for Decision Section 150DY(2) and (3) Name of Councillor Date of Decision Number Section 150DY(3)(a) Section 150DY(2)(c) Not Available The Tribunal has determined, on the balance of probabilities, that the allegation that on 9 March 2019, Councillor Nigel Waistell, a Councillor for the Scenic Rim Regional Council, engaged in misconduct as defined in section 150L(1)(c)(ii) of the Local Government Act 2009 , in that his conduct contravened the Acceptable Requests Guidelines of the local government under section 170A of that Act, has been sustained.
 Pursuant to section 150AR(1) of the Act, the Tribunal orders that former Councillor Waistell is reprimanded for the conduct.
 Nigel Waistell 26 May 2021